adamdbradley/foresight.js/README.md

 __src-find-replace__: The current src may already have dimensions within the URI.
 Instead of rebuilding the src entirely, just find and replace the original values within the URI the new values.
 Review the URI Find/Replace section and examples to see how to format the image-set() url values.

-__src-hi-res__: The _data-src-high-resolution_ attribute can be used to identify which _src_ to use when the device is hi-res ready.
+__src-hi-res__: The _data-high-resolution-src_ attribute can be used to identify which _src_ to use when the device is hi-res ready.
 See the definition under the Img Attributes section to read more about manually setting which file to use when the hi-res image should be shown instead.
-The first two Src Modification types should be used when dynamically building the img src, while the _data-src-high-resolution_ attribute is used if you want to manually tell foresight.js which image to use when hi-res is enabled.
+The first two Src Modification types should be used when dynamically building the img src, while the _data-high-resolution-src_ attribute is used if you want to manually tell foresight.js which image to use when hi-res is enabled.